 - 1 Do NOT install adapter first.
 Insert the enclosed CD-ROM into your CD-ROM drive. - 2 Your CD auto-run function may start automatically.
 If it does not, click on the Start button.
 Click Run and enter D:\autorun.
-(If your CD-ROM drive is not your D drive, use the appropriate drive letter.) - 3 When the adapter menu screen appears, click on Install Software from the menu on the left side of the screen. - 4 The InstallShield Wizard will appear. - 5 Different versions of Windows® will present different screens.
+(If your CD-ROM drive is not your D drive, use the appropriate drive letter.) - 3 When the adapter menu screen appears, click on Install Software from the menu on the left side of the screen. - 4 The InstallShield Wizard will appear. - 5 Different versions of Windows[®] will present different screens.
 Press Next at each screen until the Wizard driver installation has completed.
 IMPORTANT: Remove CD-ROM disk before continuing. - 6 Some versions will present a screen that asks about restarting your computer.
-Choose Yes, I will restart my computer now. - 7 Click Finish, if necessary.
-A new icon will appear on your Windows® desktop.
+Choose Yes, I will restart my computer now. - 7 Click Finish, if necessary. - 8 A new shortcut icon for the utility will be placed on your Windows[®] Desktop.
 You can double-click it to launch the utility at any time.